MiroslavHustak/FSharp-Coding-Guidelines/README.md

 # **F# Coding Guidelines**

-How to make profitable F# programming extremely simple and easy :-).
+How to make profitable F# programming extremely simple, easy, joyful and without any entry in the debugging history (there will be nothing to debug - the compiler will not let you that far).

-These coding guidelines apply for typical F# code and do not apply for very special cases such as highly-performant code or heavy data processing, game dev, or graphics coded by very experienced developers.
+These coding guidelines apply for typical F# code created by CS-illiterate dumbs like me and do not apply for very special cases such as highly-performant code or heavy data processing, game development, or graphics coded by very experienced developers.

 Company: Miroslav Husťák (sole owner)